Catholic Life of the School

 We have strong links with our Parish Church, St. Joseph’s, and Father Stephen visits the children in school regularly, as well as to celebrate Mass and share special assemblies at which everyone is welcome.
 On Holy Days we join the parishioners at Mass in the Parish church or we have mass in school.

 Please keep us in your prayers as we support your children in their Religious Education.
-Any questions you may have please ask your child’s class teacher or speak to Mrs Rouse (Catholic Life of the School) or Mrs Delahay our RE leader.
+Any questions you may have please ask your child’s class teacher or speak to Mrs Sowden (Catholic Life of the School) or Mrs Delahay our RE leader.

 Year 6 visit the Friendship Group March 2022